 How To Start Building Your Personal Brand

 Hiding in your office won’t do you any favors in terms of your personal brand.
 You need to be visible and accessible, both online and offline.
 That means joining social media, networking at industry events and conferences, being active in your community, writing helpful articles or blogs, joining networking groups, and more.

 2. Build Your Online Presence

 Building your online presence is just as important as establishing yourself in person.
-Show that you’re an industry-leader by writing and posting articles and blogs that offer credible, useful information; start fleshing out social media accounts; update your website; respond to questions online; communicate with fans and followers.
+Show that you’re an industry leader by writing and posting articles and blogs that offer credible, useful information.
+Also, start fleshing out social media accounts, update your website, respond to questions online, and, of course, communicate with fans and followers.
 A strong online presence can give you tangible data as to the growth of your personal brand; however, you shouldn’t let the success of your personal brand depend on how many Twitter or Instagram followers you have.

 3. Network the Right Way

 Too often, we get caught up in our needs and what other people can do for us.
 Always keep in mind that the right way to network is treating it as a two-way street.
 Do your best to offer benefits to the other person — not only will they be more inclined to help you, but you will secure more connections and opportunities in the long run.

 A good measure of success is when media and other news outlets turn to you for information regarding your industry.
 Start by sharing news and information about your knowledge through social media.
 Public speaking is also a great way to stand out from the crowd; speak from a place of knowledge and power, showing confidence in your knowledge of the subject.